 Key developments in neuromorphic computing include:

-- Spiking Neural Networks (SNNs): These networks model neurons that communicate through spikes, closely resembling biological neural networks.
+- Spiking Neural Networks (SNNs): These networks closely resemble biological neural networks in that they simulate neurons that communicate via spikes.

 Conclusion